JaniHans/JaniHans/README.md

 - 👋 Hi, I’m Lauri Hanstin
 - 👀 I’m interested in programming, running, outdoor activities, gym and sauna
-- 🌱 I’m currently learning Python and React.
+- 🌱 I’m currently learning Java, Python and React.
 I have been self-studying for the past 1 year in Javascript.
 - 📫 How to reach me laurihanstin@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...